michaelharms6010/zecpages/README.md

 Faucet code: https://github.com/michaelharms6010/zcash-faucet

 The faucet lives on its own server and isn't even linked from ZECpages, but this seems like an appropriate place to link it.

-UPDATE: This is taken down from lack of use - If you need TAZ just dm me or open an issue here with a testnet address.

 ## Contributing